 Based in the Netherlands, DEGIRO is a highly popular discount broker due to its low fees and monthly free ETF trades.
 Aside from stocks and ETFs, DEGIRO offers bonds, options, futures, and leveraged products and access to around 50 exchange worldwide.

-With industry-leading commission rates, and a beginner-friendly trading platform, DEGIRO is a perfect fit for investors looking for low costs and ease-of-use.
+With industry-leading commission rates, according to their website, and a beginner-friendly trading platform, DEGIRO may be a perfect fit for investors looking for low costs and ease-of-use.

 Disclaimer: Investing involves risk of loss.

-While DEGIRO’s fees are among the lowest in Europe, the broker only allows one commission-free ETF trade per month, regardless of size.
+While DEGIRO’s fees are among the lowest in Europe, as compared on their website, the broker only allows one commission-free ETF trade per month, regardless of size.
 See the list of included ETFs and applicable terms here.
 If you plan on trading more, eToro might be a better choice.